ThePalaceProject/library-registry/README.md

 ## Installation (Docker)

+If not using Docker, skip to section entitled, "Installation (non-Docker)."

 Because the Registry runs in a Docker container, the only required software is [Docker Desktop](https://www.docker.com/products/docker-desktop).
 The database and webapp containers expect to be able to operate on ports 5432 and 80, respectively--if those ports are in use already you may need to amend the `docker-compose.yml` file to add alternate ports.

 _Note: If you would like to use the `Makefile` commands you will also need `make` in your `PATH`.
 They're purely convenience methods, so it isn't strictly required.
 If you don't want to use them just run the commands from the corresponding task in the `Makefile` manually.
 You can run `make help` to see the full list of commands._